-Second, in constructing treatment groups in flight tunnel tests, we advocate for the use of positive control trials in which the windows are manipulated but not treated with the specific film coating that will be tested.
+Methodological design of window-collision tests must account for other additional factors.
+In constructing treatment groups in flight tunnel tests, we advocate for the use of positive control trials in which the windows are manipulated but not treated with the specific film coating that will be tested.
 This allows the experimenter to understand the influence of the general presence of film and glue independently of the precise reflective and absorptive properties of the test film.
 In this study we used a transparent film as a positive control.
-Negative controls, where windows are entirely untreated cannot deconfound other associated factors (e.g. presence of film and adhesive, or general alteration of the surface of glass).

-Third, when exposing birds to the experimental treatments, we advocate for the inclusion of repeated-measures designs where possible.
+Negative controls, where windows are entirely untreated cannot deconfound other associated factors (e.g., presence of film and adhesive, or general alteration of the surface of glass).
+If only one control treatment is possible, we advocate for the use of positive controls.
+Further, when exposing birds to the experimental treatments, we advocate for the inclusion of repeated-measures designs where possible.
 By exposing the same individuals to all treatments it is possible to minimize the effects of among-individual variance in behavior, motivation, and physiological state on the metrics of collisions.
+Repeated-measures approaches have proven useful in many other contexts (Shaffer, 1979; Swaddle, 1997; Swaddle & Biewener, 2000; Boulton et al., 2015) but have yet to be applied to the collisions literature.
 Importantly, this allows the experimenter to employ smaller sample sizes, potentially reducing the cost and time involved in adequately testing products.
 By making window collisions testing more affordable and efficient we might gain more information about the efficacy of products.
 It is possible to employ repeated-measures designs in field trials, if birds are individually color-banded and those birds are resident within the area.

-Fourth, again applied to flight tunnel tests, we should continue to compare the performance of recently wild-caught individuals to performance of captive-reared birds.
+In addition to the aforementioned points, again applied to flight tunnel tests, we should continue to compare the performance of recently wild-caught individuals to performance of captive-reared birds.
 This will help us to understand the influence of prior housing and stress levels on metrics of collisions.
-Fifth, where possible, we recommend that experimenters assess the velocity of flight and/or the force of collisions.
+Finally, where possible, we recommend that experimenters assess the velocity of flight and/or the force of collisions.
 In our study we showed that flight velocity can be lowered even when collisions are still likely to occur.
 By gaining more information about the impacts of any potential collision we can be more precise in predictions about how birds will be affected.